2cwldys/NTCasualComp/readme.txt

 RTVing or changing the MAP will result in the server password being restored to "" nothing.

 KNOWN ISSUES:
-If you disable warmode to restore original pub server state, !rtv or use !map to leave the server to restore functionality.
+If you disable warmode to restore original pub server state, player enemies remain unkillable due to comp godmode, Do !rtv or !map to leave the current map to reset functionality.

+ALL PLUGINS AND THEIR SOURCE CODE BELONG TO THEIR RESPECTIVE OWNERS.